 A friend and I got together to do a little cooking the other afternoon, and we knocked off a few recipes and divided the spoils.
 This Easy Broccoli, Ham and Cheddar Quiche was one of them.

-As she left, she said, “Next time we get together we’ll have to do something fun.”
+As she left, my friend said, “Next time we get together we’ll have to do something fun.”
 Like this wasn’t, lol?
-Good company, prepared food in the fridge and a great dinner.
+Good company, good food in the fridge, and a great dinner.
 You can hardly beat that in my book.
 Admittedly, my expectations of a fun time might be lower than most people’s!

 But back to the Quiche.
 We adapted this from a recipe on AllRecipes, Easy Broccoli Quiche.
 This is a bit on the lighter side and chock full of broccoli, ham, and cheese.
 Of course, right off the bat, we knew we were adding ham but we made a few other changes, too.

-We used deep dish pie pans, which was a good thing, because there’s no way everything would have fit in a standard.
-We prebaked the shell and used a lot of cheese (which was finely diced rather than grated – try it, it’s amazing!) and whole milk and baked it considerably longer than the original recipe stated.
+We used deep dish pie pans, which was a good thing because there’s no way everything would have fit in a standard.
+We prebaked the shell (check my post on Blind Baking a Pie Crust if you need a review) and used a lot of cheese (which was finely diced rather than grated – try it, it’s amazing!) and whole milk and baked the quiche considerably longer than the original recipe stated.

-It was only later that I went back and read the reviews on AllRecipe; it was a good thing we took this in the direction we did.
-Our Quiche turned out beautifully, while others seemed to have issues with the original recipe.
+It was only later that I went back and read the reviews on AllRecipe; it was a good thing we went rogue & took this in the direction we did.
+Our Quiche turned out beautifully, while others had issues with the original recipe.
 The main complaint: issues with the quiche not setting up properly.

 To avoid that, use fresh broccoli instead of frozen, and cook it well enough (a little past crisp/tender) so there won’t be any weeping.
 Since this quiche uses milk with no heavier dairy, make sure to use whole milk, and do use lots of cheese.
 Starting the Quiche at 450 and turning the oven down to 350 and baking long enough is also key.